-Today, Israel is the hub of much international corporate and business activity.
-Corporate giants from the U.S., Europe and Asia are looking for opportunities in Israel, buying companies and opening research centers.
-MobilEye’s acquisition by Intel for $15 Billion is a recent example.
+Israel is an international hub for corporate and business activity.
+Corporate giants from the U.S., Europe, and Asia constantly seek opportunities in Israel from buying companies to opening research centers.
+For example, Israel’s MobilEye was recently acquired by Intel for $15 Billion.
 Venture capital and private equity companies follow suit and aim for Israel’s earlier stage companies.
 At the same time that foreigners invest in Israel, Israeli companies look outward to raise capital and seek larger product markets.
-Israel is the foreign country with the second largest number of companies quoted on the NASDAQ, with 93 such companies (and counting!).
+Israel has the second largest number of companies quoted on the NASDAQ, with 93 such companies (and counting!).
 Many Israeli companies, cross list in Israel and abroad, and the Israeli Securities Law is highly innovative in this regard.
 Finally, some Israeli companies play a major role in international transactions.
 To say the least, Israel today is an exciting place to study business law.

 The Business Law track focuses on the fundamentals of business strategy catered to a legal audience.
 The course topics and frameworks are drawn from business law as well as MBA curriculums of leading schools abroad.
 The track offers courses on an array of topics: Startup Financing and Governance, Shareholder Activism, Issues in Competition Law, Negotiations in the Technology Industry, and related issues.
 Together, we offer a range of courses that are second to none.